aishanaaz19/Frontend-projects/README.md

 # Frontend-projects
-Solutions of different frontend mentor challenges
+Solutions of different challenges on frontend mentor